 FILLING TIP: Have any leftover cranberry sauce?
 Makes a yummy filling!

-- 1 cup Earth Balance Soy Free Buttery Cubes, or butter if tolerated
+- 1 cup Earth Balance Soy Free Butter Cubes, or any allowed butter, palm shortening, or coconut oil

 - ½ cup palm sugar (or brown sugar)